polartron/midnight/index.md

 When: 2013-2015
 Role: Programmer & CEO
 ```
-Size DOES Matter is a mobile game about rhythmically fitting inside different sized holes.
+Size DOES Matter is a mobile rhythm game.
 Channel 4 was our publisher and we won a BAFTA award for it in 2014.
-This was the first game I worked on.
 <hr>

 ![Open Netcode](/assets/images/netcode.png)